Breaks in service/Rejoining ADF

 The DHOAS Act was amended in June 2020, increasing the time frame to rejoin the ADF before DHOAS eligibility and entitlement are impacted.

 · If you return after a break of exactly five years or less, your previous service will count towards DHOAS eligibility and entitlement.
-This means your total years of service in the ADF will count towards your four year qualifying period of service as well as accrued entitlement to DHOAS.
+This means your total years of service in the ADF will count towards your two or four year qualifying period of service as well as accrued entitlement to DHOAS.

 Please note that warlike service completed prior to a break of any length will be recognised for the purposes of the DHOAS warlike service bonus, which contributes to your accrued entitlement.